-Diabetes and diabetes-related illnesses are the fastest-growing health concern in the United States.
-Per the International Diabetes Federation, as of 2015, an estimated 415 million people had diabetes worldwide, with type 2 DM making up about 90 percent of the cases.
-This represents 8.3 percent of the adult population, with equal rates in both women and men.
-As of 2014, trends suggested the rate would continue to rise.
+Diabetes and diabetes-related illnesses are the fastest growing health concerns in the United States.
+Per the International Diabetes Federation, as of 2015 an estimated 415 million people had diabetes worldwide; this will rise to 642 million.
+The greatest number of people with diabetes are between 40-59 years of age.